leonardo997/Exercises/README.md

 Below is a brief summary of the exercise:

 - **File:** [Exercise1.py](Exercise1.py)
-- **Description:** As requested, the script goes from a base directory path and explore all the files and subfolders in order to determine th interpreter of every file.
+- **Description:** As requested, the script goes from a base directory path and explore all the files and subfolders in order to determine the interpreter of every file.

 ### Exercise 2